jaalto/project--shell-script-performance-and-portability/README.md

 # SHELL SCRIPT PERFORMANCE TESTS

-How to write faster shell scripts?
+How to write faster and optimized shell scripts?

 That's the question these tests try to answer.
 See the rsults: